 At The Oaks Primary School we aim to provide the highest quality pastoral support throughout the school.
 We work as a whole school team to support our pupils to achieve their best, educationally, socially and emotionally.

-In addition to our whole school ethos we also have a Pastoral Support team which is made up of Mrs Christina Roberts, our Pastoral Manager, Ms Rozanna Martin our Emotional Literacy Support Assistant (ELSA) with a specialism in art and Miss Molly McGuinness our Emotional Literacy Support Assistants (ELSA).
+In addition to our whole school ethos we also have a Pastoral Support team which is made up of Mrs L Trafford-Haigh our SEND & Inclusion Manager, Ms Rozanna Martin our Emotional Literacy Support Assistant (ELSA) with a specialism in art and Miss Molly McGuinness our Emotional Literacy Support Assistants (ELSA).

-Our Pastoral Manager Christina Roberts is also available to support families through TAF (Team around the family meetings) family support meetings and through the offer of 123 Magic parenting course delivery.
-123 Magic is an evidence based parenting programme which runs over 5 to 6 weeks.
+Our SEND and Inclusion Manager is also available to support families through TAF (Team around the family meetings) family support meetings and can liaise with external agencies to support children and families.

 The aims of pastoral support at The Oaks Primary School: